lukatales/rejuvwalkthrough/chapter 2/chap2.md

 {: 	.text-blue-000}
 ##### Rare Pokémon Details:

-(While these Pokémon are listed above, this will specifically  list any shadow Pokémon, Aevian forms, and Leganderies for easy viewing.)
+(While these Pokémon are listed above, this will specifically  list any shadow Pokémon, Aevian forms, and Legendaries for easy viewing.)

  - Aevian Sewaddle
  - Shadow Meowth